flan/staticdhcpd/staticDHCPd/doc/commentary/setups.rst

 How stable are dynamic leases?
 ++++++++++++++++++++++++++++++
-They're should be pretty consistent: when IPs are added to the pool, if `scapy <http://www.secdev.org/projects/scapy/>`_ is available, and if the scan option is enabled, the server will ARP for each address (in parallel, so it's not slow), setting up leases as hits are found, making your network a
+They should be pretty consistent: when IPs are added to the pool, if `scapy <http://www.secdev.org/projects/scapy/>`_ is available, and if the scan option is enabled, the server will ARP for each address (in parallel, so it's not slow), setting up leases as hits are found, making your network a